Brainscan

-Brainscan is a 1994 American science fiction slasher film directed by John Flynn and written by Brian Owens and Andrew Kevin Walker.
+Brainscan is a 1994 American science fiction slasher film directed by John Flynn and written by Andrew Kevin Walker.
 The film stars Edward Furlong, Frank Langella, Amy Hargreaves, Jamie Marsh, and T. Ryder Smith.
 The soundtrack was composed by George S. Clinton.

 Plot

-A lonely boy named Michael Brower lives an isolated existence in his absent father's mansion.
-Michael's mother was killed in a car accident, which also permanently injured his leg.
-From his bedroom window he spends his spare time watching his crush, a typical girl-next-door named Kimberly, who, unbeknownst to Michael, also feels the same way about him.
-A huge fan of horror films and video games, Michael's only friend is a similar-minded misfit named Kyle.
-They are members of a Horror Club at school, which the principal bans.
-Kyle tells Michael about a new, ultra-realistic game called Brainscan.
-Intrigued, Michael mail-orders the first disc.
+After a car accident killed his mother and permanently injured his leg, teenager Michael Brower lives an isolated existence in his absent father's house.
+He spends his spare time watching his neighbor and crush, Kimberly.
+A horror films and video games fan, Michael's only friend is a similar-minded misfit named Kyle.
+They are members of the school's Horror Club, which draws the principal's ire.
+After Kyle tells him about a new, ultra-realistic game called Brainscan, Michael receives the first disc in the mail.

-The game begins strangely, with a warning screen informing him that the experience has much in common with hypnotic suggestion.
-During his first experience with the game, Michael is encouraged to act as a psychopathic murderer by the game's host, an entity known as Trickster.
-In the game, Michael murders a stranger and takes his foot as a trophy.
-Later, he is horrified to discover that his victim in the game was a real person, and that the same murder also happened in the real world.
+The game warns Michael that the experience is similar to hypnotic suggestions.
+Trickster, the game's host, greets him and encourages him to act like a psychopathic murderer.
+For the first mission, he murders a stranger, taking a foot as a trophy.
+Michael wakes up shocked and thrilled by the experience.
+However, he is horrified to discover that the exact same murder happened in the real world, down to the victim's details.

-Kyle begs Michael to let him play the game, and Michael angrily rebuffs him.
-Later, Michael is tormented by Trickster, who materializes into reality and plays a Primus song in Michael's bedroom.
-Because there is a possible witness to the earlier murder, Trickster tells Michael he must play the second disc to kill the witness.
-Michael refuses at first, but eventually gives in.
-However, this time he has no memory of playing the game.
-He finds Kyle's necklace, bloody in his freezer and realizes he murdered Kyle.
+Kyle begs Michael to let him play the game, but he refuses.
+Later, Trickster materializes into reality and torments Michael.
+His second mission is to kill a possible witness to the earlier murder.
+Michael refuses at first but eventually relents.
+This time, however, he has no memory of playing the game.
+He finds Kyle's bloody necklace in his freezer and realizes Kyle was murdered.